-If your organization is heading into 2023 without a robust data governance plan in place, now is the time to reconsider.
+If your organization doesn’t have a robust data governance plan in place, now is the time to reconsider.
 Not only does data governance improve your data quality, but it also has a significant impact on your company’s overall competitiveness and decision-making.

-Data governance can differ depending on the organization, the data maturity of the employees, and the amount of data in circulation in the company.
-Each organization is different, and the data governance strategy must be adapted according to existing data practices.
+The definition of data governance can differ among organizations depending on the data maturity of employees and the amount of data in circulation in the company.
 However, there are some universal steps, and best practices to follow concerning your organization’s data governance.

 Implementing a data governance strategy means better data quality.
-Data quality is synonymous with cleaner, more understandable data, allowing for better analysis, business decisions, and, therefore, better commercial results.
-The importance of prioritizing data governance cannot be overstated.
+Data quality is synonymous with cleaner, more understandable data, allowing for better analysis, business decisions, and commercial results.
 There are many different aspects to consider when designing a data governance project.

-These elements range from the definition of your goal to the implementation of the strategy and its measurement.
-Data governance allows you to better manage your current challenges and gives you access to new business opportunities that would not possible with bad data quality.
+These elements range from defining your goal to the implementation of the strategy to achieve it and means to measure progress.
+Data governance allows users to better manage current challenges and gives access to new business opportunities that would not possible with bad data quality.

-Here are all of the best practices your organization can follow to unlock the power of your data.
+Here are some best practices your organization can follow to unlock the full power of your data.

 #1: Start small

-As is often the case, it is not recommended to do everything at once regarding data governance.
-It is better to target a concrete data use case and complete it to increase the teams’ data maturity and progress step by step.
-When introducing a data governance strategy to your teams, it is best to start in small, actionable steps.
+As is often the case, it is not recommended to do everything at once regarding data governance – It is better to target a concrete data use case and complete it to increase the teams’ data maturity and progress step-by-step.
+When introducing a data governance strategy to your teams, it’s best to start with small, actionable steps.
 This typically involves establishing your company’s current data maturity level.

 #2: Set clear and attainable objectives